knpuniversity/javascript/knpu/ep1-basics/post-proper-api-endpoint.md

 But, *do* add a `console.log('success')` and `console.log('error')` so we can see if this stuff is working!
 Finally, update the `url` to `$form.data('url')`.

-Next, our `data` format needs to change.
+Next, our `data` format needs to change - I'll show you exactly how.